 Applicants will be expected to have the academic background, experience, interests, and commitment for professional training in public health.
 Applicants must also have computer skills in word processing, spreadsheet construction, and internet applications.
-Academic preparation for the epidemiology specialization should include one year of course work in a biological science, chemistry, and at least one semester of calculus.
-For the HPM specialization, preference may be given to students with training in social science, health, economics, business, or human services.
+Academic preparation for the epidemiology specialization should include courses in biology, microbiology, immunology, and chemistry.
+Experience in an applied health related field or biomedical research is preferred.
+For the health policy and management specialization, preference may be given to students with training in social science, health, or human services.
 Prior paid or voluntary work experience in the health care or human services fields is preferred, but not required.
-Academic preparation for the NHIH specialization includes course work in mathematics or statistics, public policy or political sciences, and psychology or sociology.
-Work or research experience in an applied health/social sciences field which serves an Indigenous population is preferred.
-Academic preparation for the SBHS specialization includes prior course work in mathematics or statistics, biology, or human development, and sociology or psychology.
+Academic preparation for the social and behavioral health sciences specialization includes prior course work in mathematics or statistics, biology or human development, and sociology or psychology.
 Experience in an applied health/social sciences field or in health/social sciences research is preferred.

-The PhD in Public Health focuses on community-based and translational research.
-It prepares students to lead programs and conduct independent investigations addressing public health topics relevant to culturally diverse groups, with an emphasis on those in the state of Hawai‘i and the Asia-Pacific region.
-Translational research is the investigation of how to successfully transform scientific discoveries arising from laboratory, clinical, or population studies into community applications to reduce disease incidence, morbidity, and mortality.
+The doctor of public health (DrPH) program with a specialization in community-based and translational research will prepare students to lead programs and conduct independent investigations addressing public health topics relevant to culturally diverse groups, with a special focus on those in the state of Hawai‘i and the Asia-Pacific region.
+Translational research is the investigation of how to successfully transform scientific discoveries arising from laboratory, clinical, or population studies into community applications to reduce incidence, morbidity, and mortality.
 Community-based participatory research in health is a collaborative approach to research that equitably involves investigators and members of the community in the research process and recognizes the unique strengths that each brings.
 This approach increases the likelihood that interventions will be embraced by the community and that the community members will gain knowledge, skills, and other benefits from the research.

 Honors and Awards